Bianca Maria Visconti: Dowager Duchess

-The main problems for Bianca Maria in this period came from their eldest son, Galeazzo Maria, whose unstable and treacherous character created numerous troubles for her.
+The main problems for Visconti in this period came from their eldest son, Galeazzo Maria, whose unstable and treacherous character created numerous troubles for her.
 On 13 December 1465, her mother, Agnese del Maino, died.
 Shortly afterward, on 8 March 1466, Duke Francesco Sforza died also.
-Bianca Maria quickly took the reins of the duchy as regent and called back Galeazzo Maria, who was fighting alongside the king of France, to succeed as duke.
-The latter's behavior was initially one of gratitude and deference towards his mother, but soon greed and ruthlessness led him to act independently against Bianca Maria's advice.
+Visconti quickly took the reins of the duchy as regent and called back Galeazzo Maria, who was fighting alongside the king of France, to succeed as duke.
+The latter's behavior was initially one of gratitude and deference towards his mother, but soon greed and ruthlessness led him to act independently against Visconti's advice.
 As time passed, the Duke relegated his mother to an increasingly secondary role and in the end forced her to leave Milan.
 She then moved to Cremona, her dower city.
 According to some sources, she was thinking of giving the control of the city to Venice, and she had frequent contacts with Ferdinand I of Naples, who was aiming to overthrow Galeazzo.